Back-to-School Guide

 Teachers will inform students about needed supplies during the first week of school, so we encourage families to wait until after school has started to purchase supplies.
 The one exception is that all students are required to purchase a Texas Instruments TI-84 (Plus or Plus CE) graphing calculator.
 This is the only approved graphing calculator for math and science courses, and we encourage families to take advantage of back-to-school sales for this prior to the start of school.

 Additionally, in the Upper Schools, our Learning Support team advises that students maintain an academic organization system of their choice.
 We recognize that Upper School students may prefer to use online calendars.
-All Grade 9 students will receive a student planner during the first week of school, as will students with a scheduled study hall.
-In addition, any Upper School student may request an AWS student planner at the Learning Center in room 2601.
+All Grade 9 students will receive a student planner, as will students with a scheduled study hall.

 • US Arts